frcdesign/FRCDesign.org/docs/learning-course/stage1/1D/part-modeling.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1d/SwerveBase/dtParts11.webp" style="width:100%">
       <figcaption>7.
 Add the mounting holes for the bellypan.
-Use a mix of <code>Linear Pattern</code> and <code>Circular Pattern</code> to pattern all of the holes.
+Use a mix of <code>Linear Pattern</code> and <code>Circular Pattern</code> to pattern the 0.196" rivet holes.
 You should only need to model 2 seed instances, one for the edges holes and one for the 2x2 holes.</figcaption>
     </figure>
   </div>